 NYC has its fair share of establishment burgers, but we’re always on the lookout for new ones that might someday join the hall of fame.
-The burgers on this list have helped us cope with the fact that every day in 2020 has been worse than the one when U2 automatically uploaded their album onto every iPhone 6.
-From a banh mi burger accessorized with pickled carrots and daikon, to a classic cheeseburger served on an aircraft carrier, we’ve put our six new favorites on this guide.
+The burgers on this list have helped us cope with the fact that a lot of days in the last year have been worse than the one when U2 automatically uploaded their album onto every iPhone 6.
+From a bánh mì burger accessorized with pickled carrots and daikon, to a classic cheeseburger served on an aircraft carrier, we’ve put our 10 new favorites on this guide.

 Saigon Social’s portly burger will likely convince you to abandon your allegiance to smash patties.
-This new Vietnamese restaurant on the LES tops its burger with accessories typically found on banh mis, like pickled carrots and daikon, pate, a handful of cilantro, and a couple of jalapeno slices.
-Our favorite thing about it is that you can actually taste the quality of the meat, which is made with a combination of short rib, ribeye, and dry aged rib eye.
+This new Vietnamese restaurant on the LES tops its burger with accessories typically found on bánh mì, like pickled carrots and daikon, pate, a handful of cilantro, and a couple of jalapeno slices.
+Our favorite thing about it is that you can actually taste the quality of the meat, which is made with a combination of short rib, ribeye, and dry-aged rib eye.
 In case the burger isn’t enough to inspire you to come here, they also make one of our favorite fried chicken sandwiches in the city.

 The burger at Baylander doesn’t wow at first glance.
 But in its defense, the single patty with LTO and pickles on a Martin’s potato bun has a lot to compete with.
 The restaurant itself is aboard a converted aircraft carrier at the West Harlem Piers, with views of the entire westside of Manhattan, the Hudson River and GW Bridge, and depending on the time of day, sunset views over Jersey.
 But it will get your attention once you take a bite.
 The peppery patty is perfectly charred, and it’s topped with a mayo-based sauce that’s cut by the crunchy pickles and juicy tomatoes.
 Adding crinkle-cut fries with Cajun seasoning and spicy mayo is optional, but highly recommended.